Broadcast Station Update: Biennial Ownership Report Deadline June 1

 Preparing and filing the Biennial Ownership Report

 If there have been no changes in the station's ownership since the last biennial Ownership Report, the station must still prepare and file a new report; however, the CDBS filing system allows you to utilize information from a prior electronic ownership report, which should simplify the completion of the new form.
-If you do not already have a CDBS filing account, you can create one by following the directions at the FCC's Web site.
-In addition to the CDBS account number and password; you will also need the licensee's FCC Registration Number (FRN) and password when you are ready to submit the form.
+If you do not already have a CDBS filing account, you can create one by following the directions at the FCC's website.
+In addition to the CDBS account number and password; you will also need the licensee's FCC Registration Number (FRN) and password when you are ready to submit the Form.

-Once the report has been submitted electronically, commercial stations must then submit the necessary FCC filing fee, which is $60 per call sign.
+Once the report has been submitted electronically, commercial stations must then submit the necessary FCC filing fee, which is currently $60 per call sign.
 The fee can either be paid electronically via credit card, or in paper with a check payable to the FCC.

-For more information about the FCC's ownership rules, or for assistance in preparing and filing your Form 323 Ownership Report, please contact any of the lawyers in the Davis Wright Tremaine LLP broadcast group.
+For more information about the FCC's ownership rules, or for assistance in preparing and filing your Form 323 Ownership Report, please contact any of the lawyers in the Davis Wright Tremaine LLP Broadcast group.